Tomev/qcflow/docs/source/model/models-from-code.rst

         |

-        Once the ``AddModel`` custom Python model is defined, we can proceed to log it with MLflow.
+        Once the ``AddModel`` custom Python model is defined, we can proceed to log it with QCFlow.
 This process involves specifying the path to the ``math_model.py`` script and using the ``code_paths`` parameter to include ``calculator.py`` as a dependency.
 This ensures that when the model is loaded in a different environment or on another machine, all necessary code files are available for proper execution.

-        The following code block demonstrates how to log the model using MLflow:
+        The following code block demonstrates how to log the model using QCFlow:

         .. code-block:: python

-            import mlflow
+            import qcflow

-            mlflow.set_experiment("Arithemtic Model From Code")
+            qcflow.set_experiment("Arithemtic Model From Code")

             model_path = "math_model.py"

-            with mlflow.start_run():
+            with qcflow.start_run():
-                model_info = mlflow.pyfunc.log_model(
+                model_info = qcflow.pyfunc.log_model(
                     python_model=model_path,  # The model is defined as the path to the script containing the model definition artifact_path="arithemtic_model",
                     code_paths=[